 Uniformed and plainclothes police officers ride trains, patrol stations and parking lots, and have police cars for emergency response.
 Please notify a Station Agent or BART Police if you observe any unusual activities or situations on BART property.

 Blue telephones in BART parking lots connect directly to BART Police.
 In an emergency, call 911.
-For nonemergency situations, call toll-free (877) 679-7000.
+For nonemergency situations, call (510) 464-7000.